 The ESL program is a non-degree, non-credit bearing program designed to help students with varying levels of English proficiency through coursework, interaction with native speakers of English, and individualized language practice.
 The program consists of six levels of English language study.
-Each level consists of 20 hours of class time per week, plus and additional 3 hours of small conversation group practice.
+Each level consists of 20 hours of class time per week.
+Students may study up to 1 year in the ESL program.

 Students who wish to pursue this course of action must first submit a completed graduate admission application and have their application materials reviewed by an academic department.
-After careful review of the students’ academic qualifications and their ability to succeed academically, the student is granted conditional acceptance into the Graduate School and admission into the IELTS.
+After careful review of the students’ academic qualifications and their ability to succeed academically, the student is granted conditional acceptance into the Graduate School and admission into the IELI.
 Students must notify the Graduate School within 30 days of their acceptance whether they will pursue the ESL program option.
 Upon successful completion of these requirements, students may then enroll as a full-time student in their program of study.

 For more information and to apply to the Intensive English Language Institute IELI, contact the Office of Global Engagement.
 For specific questions regarding homeland security rules and regulations, student visas, and I-20 information, contact the office of International Student and Scholar Services.

 Other International Student Enrollment Information

 Contact the office of International Student and Scholar Services for more information about services for international students.
 The office is located in South Wing 410 or the office phone number is (716) 878-5331.

 Student Visas: International students must show proof of financial support for the duration of studies on the Confidential Statement of Finances form.
 By the time they arrive on campus, international students should have arranged for the funds to cover their college career.
 Payment of all college-related expenses must be made prior to the beginning of each semester.
 Visit the International Student and Scholar Services website for information regarding the cost of attendance and visa requirements.